 What grind size should I use in a coffee urn?

-Medium-coarse, the same grind used for percolators.
+Medium-coarse, the same grind used for percolators (the urn is essentially a large-capacity percolator under the hood).
+If you want the full brewing technique, our guide to making perfect percolator coffee covers the grind, timing, and the most-skipped step in detail.
 Fine drip-machine grind will clog the filter basket and produce muddy coffee with sediment.

 How much coffee for 40 cups?